yuta519/airline_reservation_system/README.md

   - Input an airport
   - System finds some destinations where you can go directly from the airport you inputed.

-- Input city name and search airport information
-  -
+- Fingd Flight offers
+  - Input search condintions (deperture/destination airport, departure date, how many adults, and currency code)
+  - System find and show some flight offers.

 - Search hotel information
 - Get price of flight
 - Order flight tickets